bloominstituteoftechnology/web-module-project-reducer/README.md

 - [ ] Import the `addOne` action creator into App.js.
 - [ ] Within `App.js`, create an event handler connected to the 1 button's onCl`ick method.
 - [ ] Within your event handler, dispatch the `addOne` action creator.
-- [ ] Test that your event is correctly connected by pushing the 1 button in the browser.
+- [ ] **Test** that your event is correctly connected by pushing the 1 button in the browser.
 Your total should increase by 1.
+- [ ] **Think** about the path of excuction from the clicking of the one button to the rendering of the updated total.
+What is the order of execution?
+Within the `Understanding-Question.md` file, write out in your own words the steps of that process.

 #### Task 5: Connect a premade action to all number buttons in our UI.